figuerom16/zjax/Readme.md

 # `z-swap`

-The main workhorse of ZJAX is `z-swap` which is used to specify the elements we want to swap.
+The main workhorse of ZJAX is the `z-swap` attribute which can be added to any HTML tag to specify the elements we want to swap.

 You can try this right now.
 Create two routes using your favorite SSR framework, or even just as plain HTML using a local web server (like the Live Server extension for VS Code).